saturnism/spring-on-gcp-gitbook/deployment/kubernetes/load-balancing/external-load-balancing.md

 ### SSL Certificate

-In order to use a SSL certificate to serve HTTPs traffic, you must use a real fully qualified domain name and configure it to point to the IP address.
+In order to use a SSL certificate to serve HTTPs traffic, you must use a real, fully qualified domain name and configure it to point to the IP address.
 If you don't have a real domain, then you can try using [xip.io](https://xip.io).

 ```bash
 EXTERNAL_IP=$(kubectl get ingress helloworld -ojsonpath="{.status.loadBalancer.ingress[0].ip}")